-The death by suicide of Anjana Hareesh, (238, 9) a bisexual student from Kerala in May 2020 who underwent forced conversion therapy at the hands of mental health professionals in connivance with her family, provides a window to the world of our mental health systems that perpetuate domineering narratives of individualized, ameliorative interventions without voicing for transformative change of oppressive (colonial) institutionalized structures, like heteronormativity that systematically cause distres and harm to marginalized sections of peoples and discrimination. c4curative violence on LGBTQIA+ people indictments 5, 16This needs to be read within the context of 2018 Supreme Court verdict which decriminalized not only same-sex love but also instructed mental health professionals not to pathologise LGBTQIA+ people cognizant of the tyranny of mental health systems in oppressing them.
-The apex court directed the mental health fraternity to think beyond the individual and initiate social change so that people with diverse sexualities thrive in a barrier-free environment (710).
+The death by suicide of Anjana Hareesh, (12, 13) a bisexual student from Kerala in May 2020 who underwent forced conversion therapy at the hands of mental health professionals in connivance with her family, provides a window to the world of our mental health systems that perpetuate domineering narratives of individualized, ameliorative interventions without voicing for transformative change of oppressive (colonial) institutionalized structures, like heteronormativity that systematically cause distress and harm to marginalized sections of people.
+A doctor, who terms homosexuality as “genetic mental disorder” and uses electric shock to treat gay and lesbian people, was summoned by a Delhi court in December 2018 (14).
+There are reports of curative violence on LGBTQIA+ people with hormone therapy, conversion therapy with ‘consent’ and prescribing psychopharmaceuticals for ‘depression’ which are direct and implicit indictments that same sex intimacy is pathological to be set alright (15, 16).
+This needs to be read within the context of 2018 Supreme Court verdict which decriminalized not only same-sex love but also instructed mental health professionals not to pathologise LGBTQIA+ people cognizant of the tyranny of mental health systems in oppressing them.
+The apex court directed the mental health fraternity to think beyond the individual and initiate social change so that people with diverse sexualities thrive in a barrier-free environment (17).

-8 signifying prioritization of ameliorative change that blames the victim for systemically induced suffering.
+Even though a miniscule number of mental health professionals have spoken aloud against unethical practice of conversion therapy within their fraternity (18), the mainstream Indian mental health community has been silent about the need to bring an LGBTQIA+ anti -discrimination law and a ban on conversion therapy signifying prioritization of ameliorative change that blames the victim for systemically induced suffering.
 History is repeating itself as mental health professionals largely remain out of the scene in speaking boldly for the realization of equal rights for LGBTQIA+ people (19).
-Thtre position statements issued by the professional associations (Indian Association of Clinical Psychologists, Association of Psychiatric Social Work Professionals, Indian Psychiatric Society (20, 221, 222) fall short of precocious reflection and proactive actions transformative shifts .
+The position statements issued by the professional associations (Indian Association of Clinical Psychologists, Association of Psychiatric Social Work Professionals, Indian Psychiatric Society) (20, 21, 22) fall short of precocious reflection and proactive actions in striving for transformative change that shifts values and power relationships.
 Instead, they appear to be strategic and reactive actions to escape the moral and intellectual embarrassments caused by transgressions of their fraternity.
 It was only in 2018 the Indian Psychiatric Society came out with a statement asking its members to ‘stop considering homosexuality as an illness’ for the first time (23).
-4In contrast, as had happened in the past (25, 26, 27, 28), human rights bodies and queer rights networks have demanded transformative policy changes to build an inclusive, free and equal society. e.g. a queer group approached the High Court of Kerala for a ban on conversion therapy after their complaints to the state mental health authority and health secretary were not responded to (29, 30). ehereafter 31
+Reports also suggest that there are divisions amongst the medical fraternity in India even now as to whether to consider homosexuality as an illness or not (24).
+In contrast, as had happened in the past (25, 26, 27, 28), human rights bodies and queer rights networks have demanded transformative policy changes to build an inclusive, free and equal society. e.g. a queer group approached the High Court of Kerala for a ban on conversion therapy after their complaints to the state mental health authority and health secretary were not responded to (29, 30).
+The UN Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (hereafter SOGI) in his report called for a ban on conversion therapies citing experiential accounts of torture in the hands of mental health professionals including India (31).

 Resistance to transformative change: Queerphobic space-attitude administrative complex in Indian mental health systems